diskoverdata/diskover-docs/source_files/zendesk_internal_user_guide.md

 | 3 | Start the manual profile creation here for a company/domain |
 | 4 | Click on a name to open and see all related information and tickets associated with that company |

-🔴 &nbsp;When you open a user profile:
+🔴 &nbsp;When you open a company profile:

 ![Image: Zendesk Manage Company Profile](images/zendesk_internal_guide_manage_profile_company.png)